bentasker/auto-blog-link-preserver/README.md

 * `LINKWARDEN_COLLECTION_NAME`: The name of the collection to put links into (default is `Unorganized`)
 * `LINKWARDEN_TAGS`: a comma separated list of tags to attach to links (default is `SiteLinks`)

+Note: if the provided collection name is not valid, links will be put into the `Unorganized` collection.

 ### InfluxDB Config